 You’ve done your due diligence: booked a well-priced flight, found a discounted hotel and snagged a great rental car deal, but the savings shouldn’t stop there.
 It’s also important to consider the least expensive way to pay for items while at your location.
 Should you use cash that you exchanged while at home?
 Should you withdraw cash at an ATM once you get there?
 Should you pay by credit card?
-Let’s look at the pros and cons of various ways to purchase.
+Let’s look at the pros and cons of the ways to pay while traveling.

 Exchanging money at home

 Before leaving home, I take about $100 cash in the currency of the country I’m visiting.
 It’s a ‘just-in-case’ habit that I feel safer doing.
 So where’s the best place to get that money?

 If you exchange money at a home bank, you’re sure to pay a higher fee for it.
 If you exchange in your hometown at a business that specializes in currency exchange, you’ll pay a lower rate than at a bank.
 Another service to consider is Knightsbridge Foreign Exchange.
 They claim to offer currency exchange at 2% better than banks.